The number platforms to build an ecommerce store is mind numbing.

 This plugin allows you to use WP to power your site and choose what functions you want BigCommerce features to cover.
 You could do catalog management and processing payment, or you could get the whole BigCommerce package.

 I see a ton of potential for this plugin.
 That’s because it carries BigCommerce functionalities that work for every type of business model.
 It brings a nice sync of content and commerce.
-You have access to BigCommerce apps, fully integrated payment and shipping method/rates, multichannel sync, gift cards, and more.
+You have access to BigCommerce apps, fully integrated payment and shipping method/rates, multichannel sync, gift cards, shopping cart abandonment features, discounts with coupon codes, and more.

 If you’re already on BigCommerce, one plus this has for you is AMP.
 The plugin is AMP ready to support WP’s overriding of template files to crank up the speed of site on mobile.